Fluorene

 Fluorene /ˈflʊəriːn/, or 9H-fluorene is an organic compound with the formula (C6H4)2CH2.
 It forms white crystals that exhibit a characteristic, aromatic odor similar to that of naphthalene.
-It has a violet fluorescence, hence its name.
-For commercial purposes it is obtained from coal tar.
+Despite its name, it does not contain the element fluorine, but rather it comes from the violet fluorescence it exhibits.
+For commercial purposes it is obtained from coal tar, where it was discovered and named by Marcellin Berthelot in 1867.

 It is insoluble in water and soluble in many organic solvents.
 Although sometimes classified as a polycyclic aromatic hydrocarbon, the five-membered ring has no aromatic properties.
 Fluorene is mildly acidic.

 Synthesis, structure, and reactivity

 Although fluorene is obtained from coal tar, it can also be prepared by dehydrogenation of diphenylmethane.
 Alternatively, it can be prepared by the reduction of fluorenone with zinc or hypophosphorous acid–iodine.
 The fluorene molecule is nearly planar, although each of the two benzene rings is coplanar with the central carbon 9.

 Fluorene can be found after the incomplete combustion of plastics such as PS, PE and PVC.

 Acidity

 The C9-H sites of the fluorene ring are weakly acidic (pKa = 22.6 in DMSO.)
 Deprotonation gives the stable fluorenyl anion, nominally C13H9−, which is aromatic and has an intense orange colour.
 The anion is a nucleophile.
 Electrophiles react with it by adding to the 9-position.
 The purification of fluorene exploits its acidity and the low solubility of its sodium derivative in hydrocarbon solvents.

 Both protons can be removed from C9.
 For example, 9,9-fluorenyldipotassium can be obtained by treating fluorene with potassium metal in boiling dioxane.